-Board of Trustees City of Knoxville Pension Board Knoxville, Tennessee
+Board of Trustees and Management City of Knoxville Pension Board Knoxville, Tennessee

-We have audited the accompanying statement of plan net assets of the City of Knoxville Pension System ("System") as of June 30, 2008, and the related statement of changes in plan net assets for the year then ended.
+We have audited the accompanying statements of plan net assets of the City of Knoxville Pension System ("System") as of June 30, 2009 and 2008, and the related statements of changes in plan net assets for the years then ended.
 These financial statements are the responsibility of the System's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of the System as of June 30, 2007, were audited by other auditors whose report dated December 12, 2007, expressed an unqualified opinion on those statements.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, information regarding the City of Knoxville Pension System's plan net assets as of June 30, 2008, and the changes therein, for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, information regarding the City of Knoxville Pension System's plan net assets as of June 30, 2009 and 2008, and the changes therein, for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated January 7, 2009 on our consideration of the System's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated December 31, 2009 on our consideration of the System's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.